openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The OP MUST NOT ignore some or all of the query restrictions on possible values and deliver available data that does not match these constraints.

-The RP MAY also express a requirement regarding the age of the verification data, like the time elapsed since the issuance/expiry of certain evidence types or since the verification process asserted in the `verification` element has taken place.
+The RP MAY also express a requirement regarding the age of verification data, like the time elapsed since the issuance/expiry of certain evidence types or since the verification process asserted in the `verification` element has taken place.
 Section 5.5.1 of the OpenID Connect specification [@!OpenID] defines a query syntax that allows for new special query members to be defined.
 This specification introduces a new such member `max_age`:

 `max_age`: OPTIONAL.
 JSON number value only applicable to Claims that contain dates or timestamps.
 It defines the maximum time (in seconds) to be allowed to elapse since the value of the date/timestamp up to the point in time of the request.
 The OP should make the calculation of elapsed time starting from the last valid second of the date value.
 The following is an example of a request for Claims where the verification process of the data is not allowed to be older than 63113852 seconds.